izcheung/mySQLWorkBenchUserDoc/docs/task3.md

 ## Conclusion
 By the end of this section, you have gained knowledge on the following tasks:

-- [x] The purpose and functionality of triggers in a database
+- [x] Understanding the purpose and functionality of triggers
-- [x] How to create and examine BEFORE INSERT triggers
+- [x] Creating BEFORE INSERT triggers
-- [x] How to create and examine AFTER INSERT triggers
+- [x] Creating AFTER INSERT triggers
-- [x] How to drop triggers in database
+- [x] Dropping triggers